SalomePlatform/adao/doc/en/tui.rst

 Creating a calculation case in TUI text interface
 +++++++++++++++++++++++++++++++++++++++++++++++++

-The creation and the initialisation of a calculation case in TUI text interface are done by importing the interface module "*adaoBuilder*" and by by invoking its method "*New()*" as illustrated in the following lines (the ``case`` object name being let free to the user choice)::
+The creation and the initialization of a calculation case in TUI text interface are done by importing the interface module "*adaoBuilder*" and by by invoking its method "*New()*" as illustrated in the following lines (the ``case`` object name being let free to the user choice)::